 Later, in my 20s, I studied for an Arts degree with The Open University, taking courses in literature, ancient history, and philosophy.
 I enjoyed all the subjects, but philosophy was attracting me more and more.
 It promised to pull together many of my interests, which crossed the sciences and humanities, and it was a subject where I could give full reign to my questioning nature — and even be rewarded for it.
 By this time I had also developed a fascination with psychology, so I naturally came to focus on philosophy of mind.

-I went on to do postgraduate work at the University of Sheffield, which ran a strong MA programme in mind, meaning, and intentionality.
+In the 1990s, I went on to do postgraduate work at the University of Sheffield, which ran a strong MA programme in mind, meaning, and intentionality.
 I took a taught Masters degree there, writing my concluding thesis on Dennett’s belief/opinion distinction.
 I continued at Sheffield as a doctoral student, supported by a British Academy studentship.
-My PhD thesis, which was supervised by Peter Carruthers and Chris Hookway, distinguished two types of belief and argued for a two-level framework for folk psychology.
+My PhD thesis, which was supervised by Peter Carruthers and Chris Hookway, distinguished two types of belief and proposed a two-level framework for folk psychology.

 While at Sheffield I also held a Temporary Lectureship in the Philosophy Department, teaching courses in mind, language, and action — an experience I greatly enjoyed.
 I was also closely involved in the work of the Hang Seng Centre for Cognitive Studies and became a strong believer in the value of interdisciplinary collaboration.